Finding the Best Mac Time Tracking App for Your Workflow

 This is where things get interesting.
 AI takes a simple log of your activity and turns it into something genuinely useful.
 Instead of just giving you a long list of apps and websites you visited, AI can be smart about it.

 It can automatically group activities into categories (like "Coding," "Writing," or "Meetings"), spot your most productive hours, and even give you a simple summary of your day.
-It does the tedious sorting for you, so you can see patterns and pinpoint distractions in a fraction of the time.
-It basically turns raw data into a helpful advisor.
+Chronoid's on-device AI goes a step further by letting you ask natural language questions about your time data—all processed locally on your Mac for complete privacy.

 Ready to stop guessing where your time goes and start making it work for you?
 Chronoid offers automatic, privacy-first time tracking with smart AI insights, built just for the Mac.
 Download your free trial today and get a clear picture of your productivity.